grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/04 Token.md

 ![account token view](./images/04-Token/account-api-token-view.png)

 ## Organization API token
 An organization API token provides organization-wide API access with k6.
-It's intended for actions that are not tied to a specific user like running tests from a CI platform.
+It is intended for actions that are not tied to a specific user like running tests from a CI platform.
 To generate a token, go to **Organization settings** and select **API token**.
 From there you can create, see, and regenerate the tokens.
 Maximum amount of tokens an organization can create by default is 5.

 Note that when using an organization API token you must always specify the project the test runs will be created under.
 Learn how to set the `Project ID` [here](https://k6.io/docs/cloud/creating-and-running-a-test/cloud-tests-from-the-cli/#running-tests-under-a-different-project-than-your-default-one).